bowens8/Recipeo/README.md

 pantry," purchased items disappear from the list on their own once they're covered.
 Items flagged with a unit-mismatch warning (see above) aren't checkable this way — add them to your pantry manually on the Pantry tab instead.

+Each item gets a small **"add \_\_\_ to pantry"** field once you're in Shopping Mode, pre-filled with the suggested amount — but it's editable.
+If the store didn't have the package size you expected (their 12 oz block was actually a 16 oz one, say), just type the real number before checking it off; that's what actually gets credited to your pantry, not the original estimate.

 ## Store prices